bdecon/econ_data/bd_CPS/README.md

 ##### Overview

-**UPDATE: v0.2 released.** Currently, the project includes jupyter notebooks for working with monthly Current Population Survey public use microdata files.
+**UPDATE: v0.2.1 released.** Currently, the project includes jupyter notebooks for working with monthly Current Population Survey public use microdata files.
 The microdata files can be downloaded from the [US Census Bureau's CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).

-The three notebooks are:
+The notebooks include:

-1) bd_CPS_dd.ipynb reads settings from bd_CPS_details.py and creates a python dictionary with information needed to read the raw CPS microdata files in the next step, and adjust them to be more time consistent and useful.
+1) `bd_CPS_dd.ipynb` reads settings from bd_CPS_details.py and creates a python dictionary with information needed to read the raw CPS microdata files in the next step, and adjust them to be more time consistent and useful.
 The program requires downloading the CPS data dictionary text files from the FTP page.

-2) bd_CPS_reader.ipynb reads the raw monthy CPS microdata files downloaded from Census and converts them into annual feather format files that can be read by python or R. The feather format is particularly fast when the data are mostly integers or categorical, as in this case.
+2) `bd_CPS_reader.ipynb` reads the raw monthy CPS microdata files downloaded from Census and converts them into annual feather format files that can be read by python or R. The feather format is particularly fast when the data are mostly integers or categorical, as in this case.
+Works for years 1994-onward.

-3) bd_CPS_grapher.ipynb creates line plots from the bd CPS feather file data and user-specified query strings.
+3) `bd_CPS_grapher.ipynb` creates line plots from the bd CPS feather file data and user-specified query strings.
 This program allows a user to query the (currently 1994-) dataset, apply calculations, and visualize the results.

+4) `bd_CPS_1989-93.ipynb` creates partial extracts for 1989-93.
+It is a work in progress, but creates many variables that are consistent with those in the 1994-onward extracts.

 Settings and other required code are also contained in the python file bd_CPS_details.py.
 There is additionally a notebook that downloads regional consumer price index data from BLS (used as the price deflator for real wage series), as well as a notebook that benchmarks the bd CPS results against four BLS published estimates.
 If you want to see examples of how to use bd CPS data, the [benchmarks](https://github.com/bdecon/econ_data/blob/master/bd_CPS/bd_CPS_benchmark.ipynb) are a good place to start.